Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 #### Build (and serve) your application

 You will most likely encounter linting errors when trying to run `npm run build`.
 To fix them automatically just run `npm run lint --fix` and it will auto-fix `main.js` and `registerServiceWorker.js` to match your ESLint settings.

+Vue CLI 3 plugins can generate JavaScript files, but they can't and often won't match your ESLint settings, depending on the plugin author's preferences.

 Now that you've build you application open the `dist` folder that was created and serve your application.
 You can do this with `npx http-server` or any other HTTP server that can serve files from a folder.